nichtgedacht/JetiMiniVario2/README.md

 on the XIAO has 7V as absolut maximum rating.
 4 cells of NiMh are probably ok.
 But most GNSS-modules are specified for max 5.5V So it's better using a 5.5V BEC or an onboard LDO regulator like the AMS1117 5.0V type, if the input voltage exceeds 5.5V.
+The current baseboard uses an MCP1804 5V type.
 Power from 1 cell LiPo is perfectly ok for the device itself and the GNSS-modul.
 The 3.3V regulator of the XIAO can power the baro-sensor-pcbs VCC-pins in any setup.
 I recommend to remove the LEDs from the baro boards in order to save current consumption.
 The baro-pcbs can also be powered by the 5V because they have their own LDO 3.3V regulators.

 ## Software